 - 1. Open a terminal by pressing the Alt+Ctrl+T keys together. - 2.
-Update the system by executing the command sudo apt-get update - Install Python3.5 by executing the command given below: sudo apt-get install python3.5 - 4.
-Now, we will check whether Python was installed successfully or not.
-In the terminal, type py --version and press Enter.
+Update the system by executing the command sudo apt-get update - Install Python3.5 by executing the command given below: sudo apt-get install python3.5 - Now, we will check whether Python was installed successfully or not.
+In the terminal, type python3 --version or type python3 --V and press Enter.
 If this step displays Python 3.8.4 in the following line, the installation was successful.